kingparra/hpfp/08_-_recursion/outline.rst

   * 8.4.1 Consider the types

     * p2.
 First consider what the input and output should be, and then encode that in a type signature.
-Consider any preconditions for valid input.
+The preconditions for valid input are hints about what type you should use.

       * f1.
 Shows the type signature of ``fibonacci``.